General Fiction posted May 14, 2024 Chapters: -1- 2...

 by dragonpoet

 Welcome, my new friends, to the saga of the Asherfield family, as told by its often ignored and forgotten member.
 The outcast who was born with straight ash blonde hair among family of brown curly haired people.
-The only traits that gave me a family resemblance are my mother's shortness and my father's eyes.
+The only traits that gave me a family resemblance are my mother's shortness and my father's eyes

-When I was old enough to notice, I did think my parents loved each other because they kissed one another as my dad left for work and when he returned.
+When I was old enough to notice, I did think my parents loved each other because they kissed one another as my father left for work and when he returned.
 I also noticed some looks between them as they passed each other that seemed meant to be private.
 I was always watching surreptitiously because I was curious about everything as a child.

 A major change happened when my sister, Natalie (two years younger), was born.
 She and my mother almost died in childbirth.
 The doctor told her she would never have another child.
 Since Natalie was a baby, everyone, even Henry, protected her.
-He was a second father to her because Dad started working more and more as years went on.
-He was very ambitious and always looking toward the next promotion.
-Justifying his extra hours as more money for his family.
-Though he didn't seem to be spending any more money on us.
-Most of it went into the bank.
+He was a second father to her.
+She seemed the only one he could show genuine love to.

 The nanny was let go when Natalie was ten because my parents thought we were old enough to take care of ourselves.
 The cook was also the housekeeper because she just helped cook for the parties which were held for major holidays and birthdays.